 According to Statista, in 2021, 91.9 percent of US marketers in companies with more than 100 employees are expected to use social media for marketing purposes.
 In 2013, the share stood at 86.2 percent.

-If you do not have social sharing and commenting options on your website, you need a website update.
-Be sure to use a social media marketing tool to increase your reach, measure your engagement, and save you valuable time!
+You need a website update if you do not have social sharing and commenting options on your website.
+Use a social media marketing tool to increase your reach, measure your engagement, and save valuable time!

 10. No Company Blog